-An embodied, somatic therapy practice is one where understanding feelings and sensations in the body are explored.
+An embodied, somatic therapy practice is one where feelings and sensations in the body are explored and understood.
 How you move, how you think, your emotional struggles, relationship dynamics, career concerns, are all subject to change if you understand the principles underlying how you organize yourself in the world.
 There are reasons that you hold yourself in a particular posture, reasons that you protect and defend yourself from others, from failure, or even, success.
 Those reasons are found in the deeper patterns that underlie your conscious mind.
 When you dive into somatic experience you learn to navigate the unconscious.
 Somatic practices facilitate self-awareness, mindfulness, and communication with your inner self.
 You can gain access to deeply-held physical, emotional, and psychological patterns.
 Once you “meet” and establish communication with these different aspects of yourself, change has already begun.

 What can I expect when I commit to attending regular sessions?

 After we start working together, you will begin to have an increased awareness and understanding of yourself and your relationships to others in your life.
 You will learn to pay attention to your heart — and become clear about what is most important to you in your life.
 You will become more mindful, turn towards yourself and pay attention to your body, have more clarity, more energy, increased feelings of peacefulness and calm, less anxiety, and an increased sense of wholeness within yourself.